primeqa/create-primeqa-app/README.md

 The `information.json` file in the index directory must include an `engine_type` files set to one of `BM25`, `ColBERT` or `DPR`.

-If you have existing ColBERT indexes in `primeqa-store/indexes`, please update the `information.json` file in the index directory to include two additional fields:
+If you have existing ColBERT indexes in `primeqa-store/indexes`, please update the `information.json` file in the index directory to include a configuration section as follows:

 ```
+  "configuration": {
     "engine_type": ColBERT,
     "checkpoint": <checkpoint-dir-name>
+  }
 ```

 <h3> 🧩 Installation </h3>